nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/funding_opportunities.md

 ## [F.15 High Priority Open-Source Science (HPOSS)](https://nspires.nasaprs.com/external/solicitations/summary.do?solId=%7b21419978-190B-811F-35A7-6D2DEEE24E4E%7d&path=&method=init)
 **HPOSS supports new work to advance and streamline the open sharing of scientific information.**
-- This includes innovative open-source tools, software, frameworks, data formats, and libraries that will have a significant impact on the SMD science community.
+- This includes the development of innovative open-source tools, software, frameworks, data formats, and libraries that will have a significant impact on the SMD science community.
 - Awards of ~$100k to support work for one year
 - HPOSS is run on a yearly basis and has [no fixed due dates](https://science.nasa.gov/researchers/NoDD).
      - Submit proposals for ROSES-23 at any point during the year, and they will be reviewed on a rolling basis.
-     - The ROSES-23 solicitation will be available through March 29, 2024, after which the ROSES-24 solicitation will become available.
+     - The ROSES-23 solicitation will be available through March 29, 2024, at which point the ROSES-24 solicitation will become available.
 - Resources:
      - Read [summaries of previously selected proposals](https://nspires.nasaprs.com/external/viewrepositorydocument/cmdocumentid=957922/solicitationId=%7BB364DBB8-390B-744D-013F-8F4C304B9A63%7D/viewSolicitationDocument=1/HPOSS22%20Abstracts-clg-smc.pdf).
      - Watch recording of [HPOSS informational webinar](https://www.youtube.com/watch?v=YY87YMQc70E) and [access the presentation slides](https://nspires.nasaprs.com/external/viewrepositorydocument/cmdocumentid=916271/solicitationId=%7BB364DBB8-390B-744D-013F-8F4C304B9A63%7D/viewSolicitationDocument=1/HPOSS%20Information%20Session%2020230119.pdf).